General

 a customer would use his own key for any of the vendors

-Microsoft is not in the business of developing of GPT, so can guarantee in very strong language that it does not reuse any customer data for improving either GPT or any of its own products, and does not share customer data with OpenAI.
+Microsoft is not in the business of developing of GPT, so can in very strong language that it does not reuse any customer data for improving either GPT or any of its own products, and does not share customer data with OpenAI.
 These confidentiality guarantees are similar to how Microsoft will never reuse a customer’s DOCX-files that are stored in its Office 365 cloud.

 We currently make use of the following Microsoft Azure servers for GPT: